tldr-pages/tldr/pages/common/kubens.md

 # kubens

-> Utility which is able to switch between Kubernetes namespaces.
+> Utility to switch between Kubernetes namespaces.

 - List the namespaces: